Atlys

 15 min

-Apply through Atlys for a fully managed UK visa application — disclosure-first document review, expert visa specialists, ~99.2% delivery prediction accuracy on supported categories, and money-back protection if your supported application is refused after our review.
+Apply through Atlys for a fully managed UK visa application, disclosure-first document review, expert visa specialists, ~99.2% delivery prediction accuracy on supported categories, and money-back protection if your supported application is refused after our review.

-• UAE / Dubai — 14-day visa on arrival at AED 100 (~₹2,200) — far simpler than the standard pre-arranged tourist visa
+• UAE / Dubai — 14-day visa on arrival at AED 100 (~USD 27) for many nationalities, far simpler than the standard pre-arranged tourist visa

-• Oman — visa-free entry available
+• Oman — visa-free or simplified entry available

 • Qatar — Hayya visa or simplified entry with UK visa endorsement